SparoxUb/Interpolation_Lagrange_C/README.md

 ## Notice

-    I builded this program so quick so i want to notice that :
+    I created this program so quick so i want to notice that :
    ⋅⋅* the program dialogue is written in french
    ⋅⋅* the code is note well optimised especially memory management, but the code stills simple to understand ⋅⋅* I didn't quiet test it for bigger situations